 You can map the status filters to a custom status.
 This is called having an implied status.
 For example, you might have a status called "under review," which maps to Proposed, and thus has an implied status of Proposed.

 Use the "ad-hoc" filter just as you would on any on page.
 See Ad-Hoc Filters for more information.

-In addition, the Task filter allows you to search for a leaf node directly.
-It displays the results along with the parent node(s) that is implicitly used to find the leaf nodes.
+For example, the Task filter allows you to search for leaf nodes directly.
+The results are displayed along with the parent node(s) that is implicitly traversed to find the leaf nodes.
 The parent is displayed in the search results in italics to indicate that it is not an actual result, but provides context for the actual result.